 February 1 – August 12, 2018

-The southern Appalachian region was built on the back of coal.
-Generations of miners blasted their way into the mountainsides of Appalachia on their quest for rich veins of black diamonds and, wherever that treasure was found, communities sprang up around them.
-These company towns, or coal camps, were entirely self-sufficient.
-There were company houses, company stores, hospitals, churches, dance halls, even baseball teams.
-This exhibit examines the culture of coal in Appalachia—the towns built by the coal companies and the lives of the people who called those towns home.
+Many towns in southern Appalachia were built on the back of coal.
+Generations of miners tunneled their way into the mountainsides of the region, digging ever deeper in search of those rich seams of shining black running through the rock.
+Wherever those deposits were found, communities sprang up around them, built by the companies that owned the mines.
+These company towns, or coal camps, were entirely self-sufficient, complete with company houses, company stores, hospitals, churches, dance halls, even marching bands and baseball teams.
+Coal Country examines the rich history and culture of coal in Southwest Virginia through the stories of the coal companies, the mines and towns they built, and the people who called those towns home.

 Coal Country is sponsored by PennStuart Attorneys at Law.